-Dr. Amy Randel challenges the SMBA cohort to think critically about all aspects of interpersonal communication and organization within the workplace and how varying approaches can affect work performance and cohesion.
+Dr. Amy Randel challenges the SMBA cohort to think critically about all aspects of interpersonal communication and organization within the workplace, and how varying approaches can affect work performance and cohesion.
 The class is introduced to various theories and strategies associated with leadership styles, as students use these skills to analyze case studies on both successful and unsuccessful businesses.
 These skills are further applied through the course’s final project in which students provide analysis and feedback based on survey data and primary research for a local sports organization.
 Past projects have included companies such as Sun Diego Boardshop, the US Olympic Training Center, and the San Diego Padres.

 Financial Management I is the first of two courses that exposes students to the fundamental principles of corporate finance, taught by Professor Frank Ryan.
 This course discusses how managers use financial statements, engage in financial planning, value cash flows, understand risk, make long-term investment decisions, and how to make both long- and short-term financing decisions.
-Applying recently-acquired knowledge from their Accounting class, students learn about the decision-making processes that shape balance sheets and income statements.
+Applying recently-acquired knowledge from their Accounting class, students learn about the decision-making processes shaped by balance sheets and income statements.
 Once the groundwork has been laid, students apply these principles to analyze sports business topics such as franchise valuation, stadium financing, personal seat licenses, athlete salaries, and more.
-This course provides a firm understanding of financial concepts needed to elevate professionals interesting in working in upper levels of management within a sports organization.
+This course provides a firm understanding of financial concepts needed to elevate professionals interested in working in the upper levels of management within a sports organization.

-Sports marketing is taught by visiting professor, Dr. Vassilis Dalakas (@DrSportBusiness), who provides an in-depth introduction to the principles of marketing and how they apply within the sports business realm.
+Sports marketing is taught by visiting professor, Dr. Vassilis Dalakas (@DrSportBusiness), who provides an in-depth introduction to the principles of marketing, and how they apply within the sports business realm.
 To teach sports marketing effectively, Dr. Dalakas focuses heavily on corporate partnerships and sponsorship in the world of sports, and specializes in fan behavior and the fan experience.
-While his lectures build a foundation of the core sports marketing concepts through various examples from sports and media, Dr. Dalakas includes real-world experience in the course as well, with student projects that have include a sponsorship activation plan presented to a PGA event and its main sponsors, an analysis of EPL vs. NFL/NBA team branding, and a sponsorship deck for an auto racing team.
+While his lectures build a foundation of the core sports marketing concepts through various examples from sports and media, Dr. Dalakas includes real-world experience in the course as well, with course projects that include a sponsorship activation plan presented to a PGA event and its main sponsors, an analysis of EPL vs. NFL/NBA team branding, and a sponsorship deck for an auto racing team.

-Dr. Bruce Reinig takes a hands-on approach to teaching data management techniques and statistical software to conduct business analytics initiatives and evaluate their performance through a cost-benefit analysis.
+Dr. Bruce Reinig takes a hands-on approach to teaching data management techniques and statistical software, to conduct business analytics initiatives and evaluate their performance through a cost-benefit analysis.
 Students will work on projects that include data collection and preparation, application of techniques such as logistic regression, k-nearest neighbors and cluster analysis (among others), validating their results, and making implementation recommendations.
 Past students have used the techniques covered in this course to model home field advantages in NCAA basketball and football, analyze Olympic decathlon data to identify underlying performance constructs, predict whether a team will win, lose or tie a sporting competition, and to perform market segmentation to identify opportunities for expansion into new markets.

 Dr. John Francis leads this course, which studies the theories and trends that shape the evolving relationships between sports organizations and their fans.
 With examples drawn from all segments of sports business, this course is intended to give students a foundation of basic business principles that can be applied to the sports industry.